pharrison31415/drone-cone-proto/doc/HighLevelDesign.md

 This page would include:

 - Previous Orders - list of the customer previous orders
-- Customer information - the customer address, name, etc..
+- Customer information - the customer address, name, etc.
-- Contact - goes to the contact page

 ### Order Page